1961 Kansas City Athletics season

 The 1961 Kansas City Athletics season was a season in American baseball.
-In their seventh season in Kansas City, the 61st overall for the franchise, the A's finished with a record of 61–100, tying the expansion Washington Senators for ninth place, last in the newly expanded 10-team American League, 47½ games behind the World Champion New York Yankees.
+In their seventh season in Kansas City, the 61st overall for the franchise, the A's finished with a record of 61–100, tying the expansion Washington Senators for ninth place, last in the newly expanded 10-team American League.
+The A's finished nine games behind the league's other expansion team, the Los Angeles Angels and 47 1/2 games behind the World Champion New York Yankees.

 Offseason

 On December 19, 1960, Charles "Charlie O." Finley purchased a controlling interest in the team from Arnold Johnson's estate.
 In a highly publicized move, he purchased a bus, pointed it in the direction of New York, and burned it to symbolize the end of the "special relationship" with the Yankees.
 He called another press conference to burn the existing lease at Municipal Stadium, where the team played its home games, which included the despised "escape clause."

 Finley made numerous renovations to the stadium, including lighting outside, and radio broadcasts in the restrooms.
 The seats were painted yellow, turquoise and orange, while a picnic area was added behind new bleacher seats in right field, and lights were added to the dugout.

 In addition, Finley introduced new uniforms, which had "Kansas City" on the road uniforms for the first time ever and an interlocking "KC" on the cap.